RobinBoers/NinjaDO/README.md

 ### Singleplayer version

 I started this project with a singleplayer version.
-It is much simpeler, and lives in the [singleplayer branch](https://github.com/RobinBoers/NinjaDO/tree/singleplayer).<br>
+It is much simpeler, and lives in the [singleplayer branch](https://github.com/RobinBoers/NinjaDO/tree/singleplayer).
-It doesn't require installation at all, because it doesn't need a server.<br>
+It doesn't require installation at all, because it doesn't need a server.
 You can just play it [in your browser](https://code.geheimesite.nl/beta/NinjaDO/singleplayer/)!
 There is not much to do tough...

 ![screenshot](client/assets/screenshot2.png)